JohanSmet/shader_sim/README.md

 The short answer is that it seemed like a fun way to spend some free time.

 A slightly longer answer would be it's a combination of events.
 I was playing around with using SPIR-V shaders in OpenGL, and having some trouble figuring out what was going on in the shaders.
-At the same time I was kinda watching [bitwise](https://github.com/pervognsen/bitwise) building computer systems from scratch.
+At the same time I was watching [bitwise](https://github.com/pervognsen/bitwise) building computer systems from scratch.
 So I thought it would be fun to try and write a SPIR-V simulator.
-I decided to use this opportunity to brush op on C.
+I decided to use this opportunity to brush up on my C. It had been a while since I wrote anything in pure C.

+The decision to do include a browser based front-end came about in the same way.
+Thought a UI could be useful, didn't feel like using Qt or WxWindows (been there, done that).
+So why experiment with Emscripten and WebAssembly.
+Another thing I can scratch of my bucket list ;-)

 It's definitely not ground breaking and might not be useful to many people.
 But I had a lot of fun and learned quite a bit while doing this.

 ## Structure

-The core of ShaderSim is implemented as a C99 library, with minimal external dependencies.
+The core of ShaderSim is implemented as a C11 library, with minimal external dependencies.
+The majority of the code should be compatible with C99, the only C11 feature in use are static_asserts.

 There's a command-line front-end that can be used to verify expected outputs from given inputs.
 The parameters of the execution are specified through a JSON file.